robotology/blocktest/README.md

 ```

 The main folder is usually called **test** (See section [Test execution of custom folder](#test_execution_of_custom_folder)), the main test file is usually called **test.xml**(See section [Test execution of custom folder](#test_execution_of_custom_folder)).
-Inside the main test folder the tables folder.
+Inside the main test, the folder is the tables folder.

 ## 8.2.
 Test execution of custom folder